babynus/projeqtor/projeqtor/docs/user/CommonSections.rst

 **\* Required field**

-.. topic:: Fields: Project & Resource
+.. topic:: Fields Project & Resource

    * If the allocation is done on the screen «Projects», the field «resource» will be selectable.
    * If the allocation is done on the screens «Resources», «Contacts» or «Users», the field «project» will be selectable.

-.. topic:: Field: Resource
+.. topic:: Field Resource

    * This field can contain a list of users, resources or contacts according to which screen comes from project allocation.

-.. topic:: Field: Profile
+.. topic:: Field Profile

    * The user profile defined will be displayed first.

-.. topic:: Field: Rate
+.. topic:: Field Rate

    * 100% means a full time allocation.